commfish/Chatham-Sablefish/README.md

 	     bin_m - binomial distribution fit to data
 	             BINOMIAL ( m_i * p_male_f | n_i * p_male_f, pm_i)

+	1. **Sex-specific model - commercial fishery**
+	            a.
+For each year, the number of recovered tags is reported by date and port surveyed;
+	            b.
+Robson Regier (1964) used to define the number of marks necessary for desired precision relative to the total number available (A = 0.25, 1 - alpha = 0.95);
+	            c.
+The recovered tags are partitioned into distinct periods in which each period contains the minimum number of marks.
+Note - the final period will likely contain fewer than the target; - each period will likely contain more than the minimum number, as dates and vessels are kept intact and tags not divided between them;
+	            d.
+Abundance is estimated as the number of fish available at the BEGINNING of the fishery, with each recapture event (i.e. minimum number of marks partitioned as per c above) tracking the population reduction due to fishing mortality and natural mortality, and each recapture event producing its own estimate of abundance as:

 	2. **Sex-specific model - longline survey**
 	    a.
 As above, but with only a single recovery period (the survey is completed within a few days) and the appropriate modifications from fishery to survey data